ngs-doo/dsl-json/README.md

  ***Q***: Maven/Gradle are failing during compilation with `@CompiledJson`.
 What can I do about it?
  ***A***: If Mono/.NET is available it *should* work out-of-the-box.
 But if some strange issue occurs, detailed log can be enabled to see what is causing the issue.
 Log is disabled by default, since some Gradle setups fail if something is logged during compilation.
 Log can be enabled with `dsljson.loglevel` [processor option](examples/Maven/pom.xml#L35)

+ ***Q***: Annotation processor checks for new DSL compiler version on every compilation.
+How can I disable that?
+ ***A***: If you specify custom `dsljson.compiler` processor option or put `dsl-compiler.exe` in project root it will use that one and will not check online for updates